GeoscienceAustralia/vaws/docs/source/ch01_introduction.rst

   Pressure coefficients for different zones of the house surfaces envelope are randomly chosen from a Type III (Weibull) extreme value distribution with specified means for different zones of the house envelope, and specified coefficients of variation for different load effects.

-- Construction level (or quality)

-  Multiple construction levels can be defined with mean and coefficient of variation (CV) factors which will be used to adjust the mean and CV of distribution of connection strength.

 - Strength and dead load

   Connection strengths and dead loads for generated houses are sampled from lognormal probability distributions.